Bryan Anastatia

-Bryan Xavier Anastatia (born 14 July 1992 in Netherlands) is a professional footballer who plays as a defender for CRKSV Jong Holland and the Curaçao national football team.
+Bryan Xavier Anastatia (born 14 July 1992) is a professional footballer who plays as a defender for CRKSV Jong Holland.
+Born in the Netherlands, he represents the Curaçao national football team.

 Club career

 In 2010, he signed for Curaçao League side CRKSV Jong Holland.

 International career

 Netherlands Antilles

 On 13 October 2010 he made his debut for the Netherlands Antilles national football team in a match against the Suriname national football team in the 2010 Caribbean Championship.

 Curaçao

 On 20 August 2011 he made his debut for the Curaçao national football team in a friendly match against the Dominican Republic national football team.